Aller au contenu

 Young Raw Pu'er (sheng)

-Cool to warm nature
+Nature cool to warm

-Cools the body internally
+Cools the inside

 Prefer in spring and summer